uvu-crfs/www/docs/development/README.md

 # Developer Documentation

 This is a reference for developers.
 To get starting developing check out the [local development](local.md) section.
+The project is name `www` because it should become the `www` folder in `/var`, which Apache uses to run the web server.

 ## Technology